Vincent Pepi

 Vincent Pepi (June 25, 1926 – March 12, 2020) was an abstract expressionist painter associated with the New York School.
 His contribution to American art includes some of the foremost examples of action painting, produced consistently over the course of the second half of the 20th century.
 His art parallels the works of Jackson Pollock, Willem de Kooning, Franz Kline, Conrad Marca-Relli and others.
 He adapted the automatic techniques of the Surrealists and transformed it into his own kind of gesture painting.

 Biography

-Vincent Pepi studied at Cooper Union and Pratt Institute.
+Pepi studied at Cooper Union and Pratt Institute.
 He traveled to Africa and Mexico.
 In 1949 he went to Rome, Italy.
 This was the same time that the Abstract Expressionist movement began in New York City.
 Three years later, in 1951, Pepi joined with many of the innovators of Action Painting in New York City.
 Upon his return to the United States, Pepi studied briefly with Hans Hofmann.
 Along with other first generation abstract expressionists, he showed his work at the Stable Gallery in 1953 and at the March Gallery on Tenth Street, from 1955 until its closing in 1960.